yosukey/palmer-latex/README.md

-# palmer.sty: Zsigmondy-Palmer Dental Notation Package in Latex
+# palmer.sty: Zsigmondy-Palmer Dental Notation Package in LaTeX

 A LaTeX package for representing Zsigmondy-Palmer dental notation using TikZ.
 This package allows dental professionals, educators, researchers, and publishing specialists to efficiently typeset typographically consistent and visually balanced dental notation in academic and clinical documents.